Shōwa era: Etymology

-End of "Taishō Democracy"
+Decline of "Taishō Democracy"

 The National Diet Building, where both houses of the Imperial Diet of Japan meet, was completed in early Shōwa era (1936).

 The election of Katō Takaaki as the Prime Minister of Japan continued democratic reforms that had been advocated by influential individuals on the left.
 This culminated in the passage of universal male suffrage in May 1925.
-General Election Law gave all male subjects over the age of 25 the right to vote, provided they had lived in their electoral districts for at least one year and were not homeless.
+The General Election Law gave all male subjects over the age of 25 the right to vote, provided they had lived in their electoral districts for at least one year and were not homeless.
 The electorate thereby nearly quadrupled in size, from 3.3 million to 12.5 million.

 This increase in the electorate coincided with the passage of Peace Preservation Law of 1925 along with other anti-left-wing legislation.
 The Peace Preservation Act curtailed activism on the left — which was not extensive — and the screws were steadily tightened.
 It outlawed groups that sought to alter the system of government or to abolish private ownership.

 The small leftist movements that had been galvanized by the Russian Revolution were subsequently crushed and scattered.
 This was in part due to the Peace Preservation Act, but also due to the general fragmentation of the left.
 Conservatives forced the passage of the Peace Preservation Law because the party leaders and politicians of the Taishō era had felt that, after World War I, the state was in danger from revolutionary movements.
 Hence, a proposal for socialist reforms, was seen as an attack on the very existence of the state.
 The meaning of the law was gradually stretched to academic spheres.
 After the passage of the Peace Preservation Law and related legislation, kokutai emerged as the symbol of the state.
-Kokutai was seen as the barrier against communist and socialist movements in Japan.
+Kokutai was seen as the bulwark against communist and socialist movements in Japan.
 With the challenge of the Great Depression on the horizon, this would be the death knell for parliamentary democracy in Japan.